HomeGuidesAPI ReferenceChangelog

 Authentication

 Every request must contain information that identifies you as the client.
-We use a simple authentication approach in this initial release and will add more options as we expand our API offerings.
-See Authentication & Security for details.
+See Authentication for details.

-In addition to standard string and number inputs, we use additional input types throughout our APIs.
+In addition to standard string and number inputs, Signal APIs use additional input types throughout requests.

-Some fields accept multiple values as inputs, which can be specified as String arrays.
-For example, the customerClasses and tariffTypes fields for the Tariff method use this format.
-There are two ways to specify arrays as inputs.
-In these examples, we're requesting only "DEFAULT" and "ALTERNATIVE" tariffs:
+Some fields accept multiple values as comma-separated or repeated query parameters.
+For example, the customerClasses and tariffTypes fields for the Tariff endpoint use this format.

 tariffTypes=DEFAULT,ALTERNATIVE